vittorioromeo/bcs_thesis/source/30_ecst/01_overiew.md

 The compile-time-driven nature of the library lends itself to **policy-based design** for user-configurable options.
 In line with the *"pay for what you use"* C++ philosophy, the specified policies are taken into account in various ways to optimize run-time performance and memory usage.

-All featured options will be analyzed in the [settings chapter](#chap_ecst_compiletime).
+All featured options will be analyzed in [Chapter 7](#chap_ecst_compiletime).
 As a simple example, the following code snippet that generates two different context instances can help understand the power of policy-based settings:

 #### Code example: policy-based customization